aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 .. topic:: Result

-    As soon as we confirm your custom cloud's availability via email, you'll be able to see it on the list of your custom clouds in the **Bring you own cloud** view.
+    As soon as your custom cloud's availability is confirmed via email, you'll be able to see it on the list of your custom clouds in the **Bring you own cloud** view.

 Related reading
 ---------------